roqqq3/tcp-client/README.md

 # tcp-client
-A simple synchronous (for now) TCP Client written in Rust.
+A simple synchronous TCP Client written in Rust.
 Only receiving data is supported for now.